-Specific Objectives Content The learner should be able to: • describe the structure of a muscle and a joint. • Structure of muscles and joints • describe the arrangement and • Arrangement and function of function of muscles and joints. muscles and joints • explain the sliding hypothesis of muscular contraction. • The sliding filament hypothesis of muscle contraction
+Specific Objectives Content The learner should be able to: describe the structure of a muscle and a joint. • Structure of muscles and joints describe the arrangement and function of muscles and joints. explain the sliding hypothesis of muscular contraction.
+Arrangement and function of muscles and joints The sliding filament hypothesis of muscle contraction